ramamohanD/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 10395
 ```
+`Make a histogram of the total number of steps taken each day`

-Histogram of the total number of steps taken each day
+Histogram of the total number of steps taken each day.

+The mean value of the total number of steps taken per day (9354.23) is highlighted by a vertical red line, the median (10395) by a vertical blue line.

 ```r